 Speed checks are difficult to master at first because they need full dedication to twisting and leaning while traveling at high speed.
-A headgear as well as forearm and knee protection will assist you in getting over your anxiety of injury and provide you with the assurance you need to fully commit to the sport.
+A headgear as well as forearm and knee protection will assist you in getting over your anxiety of injury and provide you with the assurance you need to commit to the sport fully.

 180 Degree Powerslide